Formal Requirement Elicitation and Debugging for Testing and Verification of Cyber-Physical Systems: Signal Vacuity Checking

 In Fig. \ref{fig:flow}, a testing approach for signal vacuity detection is presented.
 The input generator creates initial conditions and inputs to the system under test.
-The system under test can \yhl{be a Model}, Process in the Loop, Hardware in the Loop or a real system.
+The system under test can be a Model, Processor in the Loop (PiL), Hardware in the Loop (HiL) or a real system.
 An example of a test generation technology that implements the architecture in Fig. \ref{fig:flow} is presented in \cite{AbbasTECS2013}.
 The system under test is simulated to generate an output trace.
-Then, a monitor checks the trace with respect to the specification and reports to the user whether the system trace satisfies or falsifies the specification (for example \cite{Thati05entcs,Maler2004}).
-For each falsification we will \yhl{report to the user} the falsifying trajectory to investigate the system for this error.
-In addition, signal vacuity checking is conducted using Algorithms \ref{alg:antec} or \ref{alg:litOcRe}, and vacuous traces are reported to the user for more inspection.
-It should be noted that signal vacuity checking in the \staliro \yhl{tool} is computationally efficient (PTIME).
-The time complexity is proportional to the number of implication operations, the size of the formula and to the size of the signal \cite{Fainekos2012}.
+Then, a monitor checks the trace with respect to the specification and reports to the user whether the system trace satisfies or falsifies the specification (for example \cite{Maler2004}).
+For each falsification, we will report to the user the falsifying trajectory to investigate the system for this error.
+Falsification based approaches for CPS can help us find subtle bugs in industrial size control systems \cite{JinEtAl13hscc}.
+If after using stochastic-based testing and numerical analysis we could not find any bugs, then we are more confident that the system works correctly.
+However, it will be concerning if the numerical analysis is mostly based on vacuous signals.
+This is because vacuous signals satisfy the specification for reasons other than what was originally intended.
+Signal vacuity checking is conducted in Fig. \ref{fig:flow} using Algorithm \ref{alg:antec}, and vacuous signals are reported to the user for further inspection.
+This will help users to focus their analysis on the part of the system that \yhl{generates vacuous signals to prevent vacuous test generation.}